Faculty & Staff

 Office: 1114 Crosley Tower

 Laura Dudley Jenkins is a Professor of Political Science and affiliated with Asian Studies and Women's, Gender and Sexuality Studies.
 Her research focuses on social justice policies in the context of culturally diverse democracies, especially India, but also Indonesia, South Africa and the United States.
+Her current research is on historical and contemporary mass conversions and the politics of religious freedom in India, with a focus on ways “religious freedom” arguments and laws have undermined the rights of women and religious minorities.
+As President of the South Asian Muslim Studies Association, she works to connect scholars from different disciplines and regions to create conference panels and exchange ideas.
+She is on the Executive Council of APSA’s Religion and Politics Section.

 Jenkins' book Identity and Identification in India: Defining the Disadvantaged (Routledge, 2003, 2009) examines competing demands for affirmative action on the basis of caste, religion, class and gender and the ways governments identify various categories through the courts, census and official certificates.
 She was a Fulbright New Century Scholar in South Africa and India, researching access and equity in higher education.
 She co-edited (with Michele S. Moses) and coauthored several chapters in Affirmative Action Matters: Creating Opportunities for Students Around the World (Routledge 2014).